ankitsejwal/Lyndor/README.md

 ```
 * [**How to create alias?**](https://www.moncefbelyamani.com/create-aliases-in-bash-profile-to-assign-shortcuts-for-common-terminal-commands/)

-* The program will ask now for Url, just paste a course url in the Terminal/CMD - and the download will begin.
+* The program will ask now for Url, just paste a course url in the Terminal/CMD - and the download should begin.